McMahon Legacy Scholarship

 - Unweighted cumulative GPA greater than or equal to 2.5.

 - Applicants must attend a school that is in Comanche County and be actively involved in that 4-H or FFA chapter.

 - The top 5-10 applicants may be asked to complete a panel interview during Livestock Show week.
 Applicants will be notified by a Comanche County Saddle & Sirloin Club Board Member.
 The interview requires professional dress (either FFA official dress or suit).
 Applicants who are interviewed will be required to attend the Annual Awards Luncheon during the Livestock Show.

 The McMahon Legacy Scholarship is a one-time award.

-The award may be used for tuition, fees and books at an academically accredited, not-for-profit two or four-year accredited institution or in a specific program at a vocational/trade school.
+The award may be used for tuition, fees and books at an academically accredited, not-for-profit two- or four-year institution or in a specific vocational/trade school program.
 Payments are made in one installment (fall semester) for the academic year.
 Payments are made directly to the student’s school after proof of enrollment has been provided to the Oklahoma City Community Foundation.
 Payments are issued in the following academic year.

 The McMahon Legacy Scholarship was established in 2018 by the Comanche County Saddle & Sirloin Club.
 Legacy Contributors are The Craig Foundation, Farm Credit of Western Oklahoma, All-America Bank and Liberty National Bank.
 The purpose of this scholarship shall be to assist a graduating senior of the Comanche County Livestock Show in their pursuit of secondary education.
 This is an endowed fund of the Lawton Community Foundation, an affiliated fund of the Oklahoma City Community Foundation.